Deltora Quest (TV series): Characters

-Dain is first introduced as a waiter during the contest Lief, Barda and Jasmine compete in.
-He is later shown to be a member of a resistance against the Shadow Lord, and appears to come from Tora, a magical city from which many of the royal family's consorts also came.
+Dain is introduced as a waiter during the contest Lief, Barda, and Jasmine compete in.
+He is later shown to be a member of a resistance against the Shadow Lord, and appears to come from Tora, a magical city that many of the royal family's consorts also came from.
 He and Jasmine show romantic interest in each other.
-He is at one point implied to be the long lost son of King Endon and the heir to the throne, but it is later revealed that he is actually a servant of the Shadow Lord whose purpose is to trick the resistance into thinking that this is the case.
-He also attempts to replace Fallow as the Shadow Lord's second-in-command.
+He is implied to be the long lost son of King Endon and the heir to the throne, but it is later revealed that he is actually a servant of the Shadow Lord whose purpose is to trick the resistance into thinking that this is the case.
+He attempts to replace Fallow as the Shadow Lord's second-in-command.